ck37/hands-on-precision-psychiatry-ai/setup.md

 ### OpenRouter

 Make a free account on <https://openrouter.ai> if you don't already have one, and login.
+This will give you access to many free online LLMs and the ability to use almost any paid LLM.

 ### Anthropic